Universalis: Scenes

 Universalis is played out in scenes.
 Players bid coins for the privilege of establishing a new scene—the high bidder wins, and sets the location and time, and introduce characters or items into the scene.
 Play then proceeds around the table, with each player having the chance to narrate and spend coins.
 Spending coins establishes new facts in the game, which can be drawn on by the other players, and used in resolving complications.
 A player may interrupt the normal flow by spending a coin to do so, immediately having their turn.

 Challenges

 When a player wishes to establish a fact and another wants to oppose it, a challenge results if the two players cannot come to an agreement.
 Established facts can be drawn on in the challenge, and all players have the chance to weigh in with their coins.
 When everyone has spent the coins and called on the facts that they wish to, a die roll is then used to resolve the challenge (with the dice rolled depending on how many facts and coins each side has).
 The winner gains new coins, and narrates the result of the challenge.

 Modifying the rules

 Rules in Universalis are just another kind of fact, and can be established by spending coins.

+Publication history

+Universalis was created by Ralph Mazza and Mike Holmes and published by Ramshead Publishing in 2002.
+Ramshead released a Revised Edition in 2006.